Yunbao Detection (Using ExeML for Object Detection)

 After the model is deployed, you can test the service using an image.

-- On the Deployment Online tab page, select the service version that is successfully deployed, and click Upload to upload a local image.
+- On the Deployment Online tab page, select a running service version, and click Upload to upload a local image.

 - Select an image from a local environment.
 The image must contain Yunbao.
 Click Predict to perform the test.

 After the prediction is completed, the label name yunbao, location coordinates, and confidence score are displayed in the prediction result pane on the right.
 In the prediction result, detection_boxes indicates the location of the object, detection_scores indicates the detection score of yunbao.

 If the model accuracy does not meet your expectation, add images on the Label Data tab page, label the images, and train and deploy the model again.

 A running real-time service keeps consuming the resources.
 If you do not need to use the real-time service, you are advised to click Stop in the Version Manager pane to stop the service and avoid unnecessary charging.
 If you want to use the service again, click Start.Figure 9 Test result